Guy's Cross Olive Oil

 Guy’s Cross Olive Oil is available direct from Guy’s Cross and from selected outlets in the Canberra region.

-Our Namesake: Basil Guy
+Our Namesake: Basil Guy, RN.
+VC DSO

-He was 18 years old, and a midshipman in the Royal Navy serving at HMS Barfleur during the Boxer Rebellion in China, when the following deed took place for which he was awarded the VC:
+He was 18 years old, and a midshipman in the Royal Navy serving on HMS Barfleur during the Boxer Rebellion in China, when the following deed took place for which he was awarded the VC:

 On 13th July 1900, during the attack on Tientsin City, a very heavy cross-fire was brought to bear on the Naval Brigade, and there were several casualties.
 Among those who fell was an able seaman (name not quoted here), shot about 50 yards short of cover.
 Mr. Guy stopped with him, and, after seeing what the injury was, attempted to lift him up and carry him in, but was not strong enough, so after binding up the wound Mr. Guy ran to get assistance.
 In the meantime, the remainder of the company had passed in under cover, and the entire fire from the city wall was concentrated on Mr. Guy and the other man.
 Shortly after Mr. Guy had got in under cover the stretchers came up, and again Mr. Guy dashed out and assisted in placing the wounded man on the stretcher and carrying him in.
 The wounded man was however shot dead just as he was being carried into safety.
 During the whole time, a very heavy fire had been brought to bear upon Mr. Guy, and the ground around him was absolutely ploughed up.